-The Authority shall appoint a Director of Diversity, who will promote and assist in participation by such enterprises, utilization of such enterprises as subcontractors and suppliers, and the utilization of partnerships, joint ventures or other similar arrangements between such enterprises and other Contractors.
+The Authority shall appoint a Director of Diversity, who will promote and assist in participation by such enterprises, utilization of such enterprises as prime contractors, subcontractors and suppliers and the utilization of partnerships, joint ventures or other similar arrangements between such enterprises and other Contractors.
 Specifically, the Director of Diversity shall be responsible for:

-- Providing notice of opportunities to such enterprises and organizations that serve such enterprises; - Maintaining lists of such enterprises that are properly certified and updating such lists regularly: - Consulting lists of such enterprises maintained by the State's Department of Economic Development, among others; - Establishing goals for such enterprises' participation and utilization as subcontractors and suppliers under Procurement Contracts; and - Monitoring such enterprises' participation and utilization in Procurement Contracts.

-2.4.3.
-New York State Business Enterprises
+- Providing notice of opportunities to such enterprises and organizations that serve such enterprises; - Maintaining lists of such enterprises that are properly certified and updating such lists regularly; - Consulting lists of such enterprises maintained by the State's Department of Economic Development, Office of General Services, and other organizations for potential MWBE and SDVOB firms; - Establishing goals for such enterprises' participation and utilization as prime contractors, subcontractors and suppliers under Procurement Contracts and monitor the compliance of prime contractors with participation goals and contract terms; - Monitoring such enterprises' participation and utilization in Procurement Contracts to ensure utilization credit is being taken only for payments to New York Certified firms performing a Commercially Useful Function as that term is defined by the Division; - Approval authority regarding diversity requirements for Contracts and invoices; - Developing and maintaining standard templates to be used in the Procurement process including but not limited to: - Utilization Plans - > MWBE and SDVOB Goal Setting Documents - Contractor Good Faith Effort Documentation a) When applicable, the Authority shall, in consultation with OGS, consider the specifications of New York State Business Enterprises in developing Solicitations for the purchase of Commodities and shall utilize stock item specification forms prepared by OGS.